Redact text

 }

 You can also record redact calls, so that you can view and analyze results in the Textual application.
-To learn more, read Recording API requests
+To learn more, go to Recording API requests

 Bulk redact raw text